redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 The installation process for the Serverless plugin to OpenShift is documented [here](https://docs.openshift.com/container-platform/4.1/serverless/installing-openshift-serverless.html).

-However there're several make targets for each step to make it easy for you.
+However there're several make targets for each step to make it easy for us.

 ##### Install the Service Mesh Operator